Abhi-422/Abhi-422/README.md

 🌱 **About Me**

+- 🌐 skilled in full-stack development using the MERN stack (MongoDB, Express.js, React, Node.js)
 - 🤖 Machine Learning enthusiast passionate about building intelligent systems and solving real-world problems
 - 📊 Learning Data Science fundamentals to support and enhance ML workflows
 - 🧠 Hands-on experience with Python, Scikit-learn, Pandas, and OpenCV for ML and computer vision projects
-- 🌐 Also skilled in full-stack development using the MERN stack (MongoDB, Express.js, React, Node.js)
 - 🎓 B.E. in Information Technology, University of Mumbai — Graduated in 2024

 ---